 There are usually two major costs associated with buying a home: the down payment and closing costs.
 Your down payment is an upfront cost that you’ll put down on a mortgage.
 You need a down payment when buying a home to assure your lender that you’ll be able to make payments on your mortgage and to lessen the burden of debt on yourself.

-Though you’re not legally required to put a down payment on your home, most lenders require that mortgage applicants have between 10 and 20 percent of their mortgage ready as a down payment before they approve the remainder of the loan.
+Though you’re not legally required to put a down payment on your home, most lenders require that mortgage applicants have between 10 and 20 percent of their mortgage ready as a down payment before they approve the remainder of the loan amount.

 If you are able to put a larger percentage down, you will enjoy lower monthly payments and possibly a lower interest rate.
 Closing costs are expenses you’ll pay when finalizing your home’s purchase.
 Closing costs may go to your mortgage provider, your real estate agent or the person or family you’re buying the home from.
 Some of the most common closing costs you’ll see include: